Jason Sudeikis Dating British Model Keeley Hazell?

-London, Feb 18 (IANS) Actor Jason Sudeikis is reportedly dating British glamour model Keeley Hazell after moving on from ex-wife Olivia Wilde.
+London, Feb 18: Actor Jason Sudeikis is reportedly dating British glamour model Keeley Hazell after moving on from ex-wife Olivia Wilde.

 The two have been secretly meetings in London where Jason films the comedy drama, “Ted Lasso”, according to thesun.co.uk.